-The long shaft of a fairway wood also requires lots of room to swing.
+The long shaft of the fairway wood also requires lots of room to swing.
 Thus, making it unsuitable for tighter lies such as “punching” out from underneath trees.
-In addition, the fairway wood club face is designed to skim over instead of cutting into turf.
+In addition, the fairway wood club face is designed to skim over instead of cutting into the turf.
 This makes it undesirable for shots from the rough.
-Consequently, the answer to this dilemma for many players is to replace the 1-4 irons with hybrids.
+Consequently, the answer to this dilemma for many players is to replace the 1–4 irons with hybrids.

-A hybrid with a wood like club head is often used for long shots.
-They are used from difficult rough and for nearly any shot where the golfer would normally use a long iron but feels uncomfortable doing so.
+A hybrid with a wood-like club head is often used for long shots.
+They are used for difficult rough and for nearly any shot where the golfer would normally use a long iron but feels uncomfortable doing so.
 Therefore, they are usually direct replacements for fairway woods in most situations.
-A fairway wood will have greater club speed and more roll for better distance.
-Because hybrids can assist in getting the player out of tricky situations such as tight lies, TaylorMade Golf chose to market their hybrid clubs as Rescue clubs.
+A fairway wood will have greater club speed and more roll for better distances.
+Because hybrids can assist in getting players out of tricky situations such as tight lies, TaylorMade Golf chose to market their hybrid clubs as Rescue clubs.

 The most common hybrid lofts are 3-iron and 4-iron equivalents.
 The 1- and 2-iron are usually omitted from the bag completely!
-Some 5-iron equivalents are also seen in ladies’ and seniors’ sets.
-Hybrids generally replace rather than supplement long irons.
+Some 5-iron equivalents are also seen in ladies’ and older players’ sets.
+Hybrids replace rather than supplement long irons.
 A player is free to carry any set of 14 clubs that they wish.
 It is not unheard of for a player to carry both a 3-hybrid and a 3-iron, with the hybrid replacing the fairway wood.
-The higher mass iron club head is preferable to the hybrid for use in tall grass or soft lies.
+A higher-mass iron club head is preferable to a hybrid for use in tall grass or soft lies.